gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Mobs Guide.md

 > [!Note]
 > In order to update to this version, the world folder must be renamed to "existence.af15"
 - Attempting to trade with a villager does not give the proper item, but instead gives a paper renamed "Thanks for your donation".
 This paper is a discontinued item since it is renamed without a repair cost.
+- Horses could be stacked on top of the player by right clicking them.
+They can be removed from riding the player by logging out, or submerging the stack into water.
+While both tamed and untamed horses could be added to the stack, untamed horses will randomly dismount their mounts, making them a temporary discontinued feature if the stack consists of untamed horses.

 **1.8.9**
 - Currently there is a bug that allows for commands to be run in survival.
 This is known as Cross Word Commands, and it functions by first creating a creative world.
 From the creative world a redstone setup can be made to generate a large amount of lag at the same time it runs command blocks.
 The player then quickly logs out of the creative world and into the survival world, which has a chance to transfer the commands and have them run in survival.
 A creative world download will be added to "Mods & Extra Files"